 - Tell the students that

-notice and have them take 2 minutes to share with
+students what they notice and have them take 2 minutes

-their neighbor(s).
-Ask volunteers to share what they
+to share with their neighbor(s).
+Ask volunteers to

-noticed with the class.
-Repeat with what they
+share what they noticed with the class.
+Repeat with

 "notice/wonder" strategy watch this video.)*